jlehett/enosis/packages/firebase/docs/api/firestore/model.md

 });
 ```

 By default, these default prop values will <i>not</i> be merged into any sanitized data for write operations.
-It must be specifically set in the operation's params argument.
+This feature must be specifically set in the operation's params argument.

 ### Model Instance Operations